SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshRouteTcpRoute.md

 ## SYNOPSIS
 Adds an AWS::AppMesh::Route.TcpRoute resource property to the template.
-An object representing the TCP routing specification for a route.
+An object that represents a TCP route type.

 ## SYNTAX